pgdr/talks/inhouse/PITCHME.md

 The hard part is

+@ul
 * innovation
 * going out on a limb and being vulnerable
 * trying your best to solve a hard problem
 * ... and improving status quo
 * **do difficult math stuff**
+@ulend

 +++
 #### challenge: no-slack incompetent project lead

 @ul
-* Limited respect for knowledge workers and the craft.
 * Incompetent project leaders.
 * Top-heavy project organization.
+* Limited respect for knowledge workers and the craft.
+* Causes frustration among developers
+* Causes confusions among stakeholders
 * _People under time pressure don't think faster._ (Lister's law)
 @ulend

 +++
 #### challenge: strategies

 > There is an inverse correlation between technical competence and position in professional ladder

-— Pål's law
+@ul
+* Strategies made by non-technical leaders lowers trust
+* ... which makes it hard to get everyone to pull in _One Direction_
+@ulend

 +++
 #### challenge: undevelopment